 With the first Toy Story, Jobs’ main contribution was negotiating a distribution deal with Disney.
 (He also acted as a cheerleader/one-man focus group as the movie came together.)
 For the sequel, he arguably played an even bigger part in shaping the film.

-In early 1997, it wasn’t even certain whether Pixar would produce the movie itself or farm it out to a third party that could produce a stripped-down version to satisfy a home audience made up predominantly of kids.
+In early 1997, it wasn’t even certain whether Pixar would make the movie itself or farm it out to a third party that could produce a stripped-down version to satisfy a home audience made up predominantly of kids.

-A big hit for Pixar
+Toy Story 2: A big hit for Pixar

-Toy Story 2 also confirmed to Jobs that Pixar’s early successes were no fluke, and that the studio needed a bigger home.
+Toy Story 2 also confirmed to Jobs that Pixar’s early successes were no fluke — and that the studio needed a bigger home.
 With Pixar honcho Ed Catmull, Jobs began looking for a new headquarters soon after the sequel hit theaters.
 They ultimately found what they were looking for in an abandoned Del Monte fruit-canning facility.

 One more thing about Toy Story 2